chrystalme/TodoList/README.md

 # TodoList

 In this project, we built a basic web based ToDoList appliction using JavaScript and Webpack.
-One can add, remove, update ToDo's.
+One can add, remove, update Todo's.
 We use local storage to store the data from the user.

 ## Built With